-- Support the federal government partnership with local governments and regional planning organizations to resolve critical transportation infrastructure issues.
+- Support the federal government’s partnership with local governments and regions to address critical transportation infrastructure issues.

-- Provide adequate funding and authority to maintain and grow transportation infrastructure supporting the safe and efficient movement of people, goods and services throughout the country.
+- Provide adequate funding and authority to maintain and grow transportation infrastructure supporting the safe and efficient movement of people, goods, and services throughout the nation.

-- Conduct extensive research into a combination of innovative transportation financing solutions – raising and indexing the federal gas tax; regional transportation taxes; pricing; tolling; user-based fees; and, public private partnerships (PPPs), etc.
+- Conduct extensive research into innovative transportation funding and financing solutions such as raising and indexing the federal gas tax; regional transportation taxes; pricing; tolling; user-based fees; and, public private partnerships (PPPs), etc.

-- Allow for flexible and innovative local financing options, particularly as it applies to local matching funds.
+- Enable flexible and innovative local financing options, particularly as it applies to local matching funds.

-- Authorize “Regional Infrastructure Improvement Zones” (RIIZs), a change to the federal tax code that would allow for businesses or individuals to make tax deductible contributions toward a COG/MPO pre-approved infrastructure project.
+- Authorize “Regional Infrastructure Improvement Zones” (RIIZs), a change to the federal tax code that would allow businesses and individuals to make tax deductible contributions toward a COG/MPO/RPO-approved infrastructure project.

-- Recognize the critical roles regional COGs and MPOs play in supporting local, regional and national economies through the planning and implementing of vital transportation projects.
+- Recognize the critical roles regional COGs, MPOs, and RPOs play in supporting local, regional, and national economies through the planning and implementing of vital transportation projects.

-- Support increased local government authority to determine and employ solutions at the regional level.
+- Support and enable increased local government authority to determine and employ solutions at the regional level.

-- Provide incentives to regions and localities that plan communities by crosslinking transportation, housing and economic development opportunities with environmental considerations.
+- Provide incentives to regions and localities that plan communities to consider transportation projects in the context of housing, economic development, and environmental considerations.